jinweiliucu/jinweiliucu.github.io/_pages/about.md

 [08/2024] Our project was funded by NSF RCN-UBE program.
 Many thanks to NSF!

+[08/2024] Our project was supported by FAMU Cyber Policy Institute funded through a $5 million grant from the Hewlett Foundation.
+Many thanks to FAMU Cyber Policy Institute and the Hewlett Foundation!

 [09/2022] Our project was funded by Cyber Florida.
 Many thanks to Cyber Florida!

-[11/2021] Our project was funded by Florid A&M University Faculty Research Awards Program (FRAP).
-Many thanks to Florid A&M University!
+[11/2021] Our project was funded by FAMU Faculty Research Awards Program (FRAP).
+Many thanks to FAMU!

 [09/2020] Our project was funded by GOOGLE LLC.
 Many thanks to GOOGLE LLC!